clokep/relapse/docs/message_retention_policies.md

 # Message retention policies

-Synapse admins can enable support for message retention policies on their homeserver.
+Relapse admins can enable support for message retention policies on their homeserver.
 Message retention policies exist at a room level, follow the semantics described in [MSC1763](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1763/proposals/1763-configurable-retention-periods.md),